-F1 Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2021 who fit the following categories:
+F1.
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories:

-First-time, first-

-year (freshman) Undergraduates

-students

-Percent who are from out of state (exclude

-international/nonresident aliens from the numerator

-and denominator) 89% 89%

-Percent of men who join fraternities 15% 18%

-Percent of women who join sororities 14% 12%

-Percent who live in college-owned, -operated, or -

-affiliated housing 100% 72%

-Percent who live off campus or commute 0% 28%

-Percent of students age 25 and older 0% 3%

-Average age of full-time students 18 20

-Average age of all students (full- and part-time) 18 20
+First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 87% 89% Percent of men who join fraternities 18% 11% Percent of women who join sororities 14% 9% Percent who live in college-owned, -operated, or -affiliated housing 100% 70% Percent who live off campus or commute 0% 30% Percent of students age 25 and older 0% 4% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 21

-F2 Activities offered.
-Identify those programs available at your institution.
+F2.
+Activities offered Identify those programs available at your institution.